the4thdave/Canti-Bot/README.md

 # Canti-Bot
-Python program that creates Discord chat bot
+A Python program that uses Discord API to create a Discord chat bot.
+The bot uses server commands to manage text channels, player spam, and much more.

+TODO:
+- Add more commands
+- Create games with points systems
+- Introduce !youtube <link> command to play music